Shawn617-Yuan/Multidimensional-Analysis-of-Gun-Related-Facebook-Ads-in-the-U.S./README.md

 - Demographic Targeting Trends
 - Regional Disparities in Ad Spend and Gun Violence Incidents
-- Influence of Specific Legislation on Advertisement Activity **Tools Used:** Hadoop, Spark (DATA7201 cluster), Tableau for data visualization, and Pandas for data preprocessing.
+- Influence of Specific Legislation on Advertisement Activity **Tools Used:** Hadoop, Spark (AWS cluster), Tableau for data visualization, and Pandas for data preprocessing.

 ## Additional Data Sets
 **Gun Violence Dataset:** Provides statistics on gun-related incidents in the U.S.